Because Filipino food is love.

 Location: 1700 W Grand Ave, Chicago, IL 60622 (West Town)

 Uncle Mike’s is an all day breakfast place that prides itself in serving “the best damned marinated skirt steak” in Chicago.
-Imagine feasting on a fresh bowl of lugaw on a chilly night in Chicago = perfect.
-No Filipino breakfast is complete without Spam so go ahead and order some extra rice.
+Imagine feasting on a fresh bowl of lugaw on a chilly night in Chicago.
+Perfect.

 Location: 111 1st Ave. (at 7th St.), New York, NY 10009 (East Village)